Want some great ideas for your website’s multi-page forms?

 The next step is also very minimal because it only asks for the visitor’s name and email.

 Lastly, the form asks for personal info like the visitor’s address and phone number.
 This is because they figure by now, after having filled out a name and email, any site visitor really interested in learning about their school will also give their address.
-This way they can get the info they want.
+This way, they can get the info they want.

 They also make it clear at the top, in a very personalized way, that this is the last step.
 This lets visitors know they’re almost done.

-How to Make a Multi-Page Form
+How to Make a Multi-Step Form in WordPress

 If you want to get started making a multi-page form easily, the 1st thing you’ll want to do is create a website and start adding your forms using WPForms.